 With increasing demands for effectiveness and accountability, faculty face rapid changes in technology, complex choices among evidence-based teaching practices, and student populations.
-Serving individual, departmental, and college-wide initiatives through diverse delivery modes, FaCIT’s mission is to support faculty and CMU via basic and cutting-edge programs, learning technologies, and services in as timely a way as possible.
+Serving individual, departmental, and college-wide initiatives through diverse delivery modes, the Center for Excellence in Teaching and Learning's mission is to support faculty and CMU via basic and cutting-edge programs, learning technologies, and services in as timely a way as possible.

 2014 - 2015 Goals

-- Goal 1 :: In collaboration with faculty and the FaCIT Advisory Council, FaCIT will design and deliver 40% of its programs, services, and/or resources to support increased implementation of high-impact practices in collaboration with participants.
+- Goal 1 :: In collaboration with faculty and the Center for Excellence in Teaching and Learning Advisory Council, CETL will design and deliver 40% of its programs, services, and/or resources to support increased implementation of high-impact practices in collaboration with participants.

-- Goal 2 :: FaCIT will increase unique participation in FaCIT programs, services and resources by:
+- Goal 2 :: The Center for Excellence in Teaching and Learning will increase unique participation in CETL programs, services and resources by: